 What can I say – the Noctricron ist one of the best if not the best lens for Micro Four Thirds.
 I bought it as a substitute for the M.Zuiko 75mm lens since the focal length makes it a little more flexible, a review including many photos will follow in the future for sure ;).

-What can I say, this lens is the best – period!
+A brilliant portrait lens!
 It’s sharp wide open, the autofocus is very fast and the bokeh is awesome.
 This is the lens you want to have for your Micro Four Thirds camera if you don’t care about the prize. it’s worth every penny and my first choice for great portraits and if you need some distance to your subject.
 Yes, it’s a little bit larger than other MFT prime lenses but this lens doesn’t make compromises, it’s all about quality.
 I wrote a review of this lens that you can read on this homepage.

 That’s it!
 I hope you enjoyed the ride and if you would like to purchase one the items I showed you I would appreciate if you would use my affiliate links so I get a penny or two out of it.
 It doesn’t cost you more and helps the site growing, thanks!